-DVD repair and CD repair of scratches can be performed in a number of different ways.
-However, most of the scratch repair methods do not solve the DVD scratch or CD scratch problem.
+DVD repair of scratches can be performed in several different ways.
+However, most of the scratch repair methods do not solve the DVD scratch problem.

 Scratches may or may not cause problems when you play your CDs and DVDs.
 Whether they do cause problems depends on the size of the scratch, the depth of the scratch, and whether the scratch is radial or circular.
-Scratches on the base of the disc do not necessarily cause problems on CDs and DVDs.
-Circular scratches are very problematic because this creates bad data in a sequence and the error correction system cannot deal with this situation well since it relies on adjacent data to fix the bad data.
-Radial scratches create more of a random distribution of errors and this is handled well by the error correction.
-Also, if scratches are small and not deep, DVD repair and CD scratch repair are likely not necessary because these small scratches will not affect the laser light path that reads the disc.
+Circular scratches are very problematic because this creates bad data in a sequence and the error correction system of the optical disc technology cannot deal with this situation well since it relies on adjacent data to fix the bad data.
+Radial scratches create more of a random distribution of errors and the error correction system handles this situation well.
+Also, if scratches are small and not deep, DVD repair is likely not necessary because these small scratches will not affect the laser light path that reads the disc.

-If CD or DVD scratches do affect the performance of the disc, then you need a remedy to make the discs playable once again without problems.
+If DVD scratches do affect the performance of the disc, then a remedy is required to make the discs playable once again without problems.
 There are basically three types of repair solutions: fillers, polishers, and sanders.

-Polishers are liquid solutions sold commercially that are applied to the disc base to polish out the scratch.
+Polishers are liquid solutions sold commercially and applied to the disc base to polish out the scratch.
 The goal is to smooth out the large problematic scratch.
-Usually what happens is that a lot of smaller scratches are formed and the larger scratch may or may not be remedied.
+Usually what occurs is that a lot of smaller scratches form because of the treatment and the larger scratch may or may not be remedied.
 Bottom line is that polishers may help remedy the scratch to some degree, but often this technique makes things worse.
-If you have no other option for DVD scratch repair or CD scratch repair, then CD or DVD polishers may be worth a try, keeping the above stated risks in mind.
+If you have no other option for DVD scratch repair, then DVD polishers may be worth a try, keeping the above stated risks in mind.

-With any of these scratch DVD repair and scratch CD repair methods, use them only as a last resort, when you have a disc that is scratched and simply will not play in a number of different players or drives.
+With any of these scratch DVD repair and scratch CD repair methods, use them only as a last resort, when you have a scratched disc that simply will not play in a few different players or drives.